Updated: 27 October 2015 12:44

-In order to protect Minecraft (our “Game”) and the members of our community, we need these end user licence terms to set out some rules for downloading and using our Game.
-We don‘t like rules any more than you do, so we have tried to keep this as short as possible.
+In order to protect Minecraft (our "Game") and the members of our community, we need these end user license terms to set out some rules for downloading and using our Game.
+This license is a legal agreement between you and us (Mojang AB) and describes the terms and conditions for using the Game.
+We don't like reading license documents any more than you do, so we have tried to keep this as short as possible.
 If you break these rules we may stop you from using our Game.
-If we think it is necessary, we might even have to ask our lawyers to get in touch.
+If we think it is necessary, we might even have to ask our lawyers to help out.

 ONE MAJOR RULE